-6 Great Occupational Therapy Forums
+6 of the Best Occupational Therapy Forums

-The American Occupational Therapy Association (AOTA) has been around since the official recognition of occupational therapy as a discipline, and currently boasts over 63,000 members.
+The American Occupational Therapy Association (AOTA) has been around since the official recognition of occupational therapy as a discipline, and currently boasts over 65,000 members.

 AOTA is interested in improving and supporting the interests of occupational therapists, which is why they created their official CommunOT forum to allow members to interact and participate in their vast online network.